LLNL/axom/src/components/shroud/docs/reference.rst

    If set the ``optional`` keyword is added to the Fortran interface.

+len

+   An expression for the length of string result variable.
+   If not set then the function will be called to compute the string result and len will be computed using ``strlen``.
+   The function is then called again to fill in the result variable.

 len_trim

    For a string argument, pass the string address and the result of